ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 that there is no possible path from the source to the target.

-There is one constraint on your implementation: When checking neighbors, you _must_ add them to the worklist in the order North, East, South, West.
-So you should first add (if it is not a wall or out of bounds) the `Square` one row higher, then the `Square` one column higher, then one row lower, then one column lower.
+There is one constraint on your implementation: When checking neighbors, you _must_ add them to the worklist in the order East, South, West, North.
+So you should first add (if it is not a wall or out of bounds) the `Square` one column to the right, then the `Square` one row above (one lower index, because the top row is row 0), then one column to the left, then one row above (one higher index).
 Our reference implementation uses this order and you should as well.
 Note that this is the order in which `add` should be called, which may be different from the order they will appear in the worklist.

 One place where our implementation got surprisingly complicated, and where we introduced a helper method, is in checking for available neighbors.
 It might be